dfamonteiro/blog/blog/content/posts/perfect-handover.md

 !["Sequence diagram of TrySendAsync() first, followed by TryReceiveAsync()"](/images/perfect-handover/SendReceive.excalidraw.svg)

-The boxes with dashed lines indicate who holds the `QueueLock`.

 ### **TryReceiveAsync()** first, followed by **TrySendAsync()**

 !["Sequence diagram of TryReceiveAsync() first, followed by TrySendAsync()"](/images/perfect-handover/ReceiveSend.excalidraw.svg)

+The boxes with dashed lines indicate who holds the `QueueLock`.
+The `1.` `2.` `3.` refer to the algorithm explanations from the previous chapter.

 ## Convincing yourself that the code actually works